Timinator2000/techio-algo-x/19 - 2025 and beyond/TBD - nonogram inversor.md

 Once you go down the road of problem-space reduction on this puzzle, it doesn’t take long to find solutions strictly using logic.
 With a solution in hand, you might wonder why anyone would continue banging his or her head against the wall looking for the Algorithm X solution.
 Maybe you just enjoy the challenge, or maybe you just embrace the pain.
 Either way...

-__on the next page, I will go through how I built an Algorithm X solution to this puzzle.__
+__On the next page, I will go through how I built an Algorithm X solution to this puzzle.__

 If you like Nonograms, @5DN1L turned me on to 3 more Nonogram puzzles on [CodeWars](www.codewars.com) with increasing levels of difficulty: